GeoscienceAustralia/BAL/_sources/docs/userguide/background.rst.txt

 Step 3
 ++++++

-Calculate the distance of the site from the classified vegetation.
+Calculate the distance between the site of interest, and the classified vegetation.
 According to AS 3959 (2009), the vegetation is only considered when its distance from the site of interest is **less than 100 metres**.
 Within the BAL toolbox, this is done spatially for each grid point